 | pre-proof pdf | publication |

-Hart, C. (in press).
+Hart, C. (2014).
 Construal operations in online press reports of political protests.
 In C. Hart and P. Cap (eds.), Contemporary Critical Discourse Studies.
 London: Bloomsbury.

 One of the most successful new ‘schools’ or ‘approaches’ in CDS is represented by a body of work applying insights from Cognitive Linguistics (Chilton 2004; Dirven, Frank and Putz 2003; Hart 2010, 2011a; Hart and Lukeš 2007).
 This body of work includes but is not limited to Critical Metaphor Analysis (e.g. Charteris-Black 2004; Koller 2004; Musolff 2004).
 At the theoretical core of this ‘Cognitive Linguistic Approach’ (CLA) are the notions of conceptualisation and construal.
 Conceptualisation is the dynamic cognitive process involved in meaning-making as discourse unfolds.
 This process entails language connecting with background knowledge and global cognitive abilities to yield local mental representations.
 To the extent that the CLA focuses on the relation between discourse and conceptualisation, it addresses the cognitive import of (ideologically imbued) linguistic representations (cf. Stubbs 1997: 106).
 Construal refers to the different ways in which a given scene, guided by language, can be conceptualised.
 Alternative ‘construal operations’ are reliant on different cross-domain cognitive systems and realise different (ideological) discursive strategies.
 In this chapter, I discuss some of the specific construal operations which, invoked in the audience, are the locus proper of ideological reproduction in discourse.
 I do so in the context of two contrasting online news texts reporting on the G20 protests in London, 2009.

-In this chapter, I survey the most recent developments at the intersection between Cognitive Linguistics and Critical Discourse Analysis.
+In this chapter, I focus on discourse, understood as language in practice.
+I focus specifically on language in social and political practices to show how discourse can, through the patterns of conceptualisation it invokes, function ideologically.
+In doing so, I survey the most recent developments at the intersection between Cognitive Linguistics and Critical Discourse Analysis.
 This synergy represents both a ‘social’, or more specifically a ‘critical’, turn in Cognitive Linguistics as well as a ‘cognitive’ turn in Critical Discourse Analysis, which has traditionally adopted more social science based methodologies.
 Such has been the success of Cognitive Linguistics in Critical Discourse Analysis, however, that this synergy now constitutes one of the most productive and pervasive methodological approaches to ideological research.
 Below, then, I only briefly state the case for and consider the consonance of this now well established alliance.
-The reciprocal benefits that collaboration between these two disciplines brings and the extent to which they make for (un)easy bedfellows has been carefully assessed by Stockwell (1999) and later recapitulated in several works (including Dirven et al. 2007; Hart 2010; Koller, forthcoming; Nuñez-Perucha 2011).
+The reciprocal benefits that collaboration between these two disciplines brings and the extent to which they make for (un)easy bedfellows has been carefully assessed by Stockwell (1999) and later recapitulated in several works (including Dirven et al. 2007; Hart 2010; Koller, 2014; Nuñez-Perucha 2011).
 The focus of this chapter will therefore be on the different Cognitive Linguistic tools which have been developed and deployed in Critical Discourse Analysis over the last decade.
 Rather than chronologically chart the development of this field, however, I offer an overview of the landscape from a contemporary vantage point which brings together several analytical apparatus inside a single, integrated framework.

 | pre-proof pdf |